maia-score/documentation/docs/paths/datasources/get.md

   <Method color="#6b55b2">GET</Method><Path>{unescape(escape('/datasources'))}</Path>
 </Url>

-> Used to fetch information about all the datasource records where customers and their payments historial is stored.
+> Used to fetch information about all the datasource records where Customer and their Payment historial is stored.

 ## Parameters